junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "This changes nothing," Cas answers gloomily.
 "And you won't say anything to Dean and Sam."

-Lucifer widens his eyes with surprise like he just found the new world.
-"They don't know!
+Lucifer widens his eyes with surprise like he just opened his Christmas gift.
+"Oh my Dad!
+They don't know!
 You know what I like most about you?
 You're like me.
 It's all about keeping the big secret and working it on your own.
 Independence is underrated in marriage nowadays.
 Am I right?
-Like thar marriage of yours with Dean Winchester... tut tut --"
+Like that marriage of yours with Dean Winchester... tut tut --"

 Cas turns to shut the dungeon gate, not answering a word.

 "Wait, wait!"
 Lucifer yells.
 "Don't go so fast.
 Look at you, touchy touchy.
-I'm just trying to give some friendly advice you know, sometimes only an outsider can see the most clearly.
+I'm just trying to give some friendly advice, you know, sometimes only an outsider can see the most clearly.
 You don't want him find out only when you're a corpse, do you?"

 "It won't happen if you can do your part," Cas says glumly.